lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Towards the function of _Azolla_ associated bacteria, many theories coexist in the literature that are not mutually exclusive.
 In our previous work [@Dijkhuizen2018], we wondered whether these bacteria are foul players parasitising on the nitrogen fixed in the _Azolla_ symbiosis or if they are a third symbiotic party of benefit to the symbiosis, as did @Carrapico1991.
-The seminal paper on the additional microbes of _Azolla_, @Wallace1986, already found that isolates from _Azolla_ leaves can denitrify NO~3~ to N~2~, indicating these microbes may gain energy from the ammonia fixed by _T. azollae_.
+The seminal paper on the additional microbes of _Azolla_, @Wallace1986, already found that isolates from _Azolla_ leaves can denitrify NO~3~ to N~2~, indicating these microbes may gain energy from the ammonia fixed by _N. azollae_.
 However, in @Dijkhuizen2018, we found that the microbes whose genomes encode this pathway are outside the plant rather than inside the leaf cavities.
 Additionally, we found no pathway to convert NH~4~ to NO~3~ in bacteria associated with _A. filiculoides_.
-A second theory is that the additional bacteria are mucilage producers, possibly facilitating a polysaccharide matrix for the _Azolla_-_Trichormus_ symbiosis [@Forni1992; @Zheng2009].
+A second theory is that the additional bacteria are mucilage producers, possibly facilitating a polysaccharide matrix for the _Azolla_-_Nostoc_ symbiosis [@Forni1992; @Zheng2009].
 This hypothetical function is mainly attributed to a bacterium identified as _Arthrobacter_ [@Forni1992; @Forni1998].
 A third theory is that the additional bacteria inside _Azolla_ leaves may also fix N~2~, mirroring the niche of the cyanobacterial symbiont.
 @Lindblad1991 found these enzymes expressed inside _Azolla_ leaf bacteria by immunogold labelling and TEM.